rinigupta11/Generative_AI_For_Illustrations/README.md

 As far as I could find, there has not been any research done specifically to illustrate novels using NLP techniques.
 NLP applications using novels are a common field of research, so I drew insights from how to extract information in text based on other work done about NLP techniques.
 Specifically, named-entity recognition and summarization were a key part of my pipeline, so I referenced the documentation for these two areas of NLP frequently.

 ## Methodology/Dataset:
-This section explains the research design, including the data sources, data collection methods, and analysis techniques used.
-It also discusses any assumptions made and the rationale behind the chosen methods.
-[NOTE: 2-4 paragraphs]

 I used two novels for this project -- Harry Potter and the Sorceror’s Stone and The Great Gatsby.
 I sourced my Harry Potter dataset from Glozman and The Great Gatsby from Project Gutenberg.
 Specifically,  I webscraped the Project Gutenberg .txt file and Harry Potter using BeautifulSoup.
 I initially started by only using Harry Potter, but I wanted to see illustrations from two very different types of novels so I added the Great Gatsby to compare how the modeling performed on differing scenery types.